patelneelj/ReplenisherApp/README.md

 ### Future Enhancment

-* Clientside validation
+* Clientside validation.
+* Can add more roles /restrictions per user as per need.
-* Can develope RestAPI for every operation/features to make ease for other developers so that they can consume this service to make there own application
+* Can develope RestAPI for every operation/features to make ease for other developers so that they can consume this service to make there own application.

-## Acknowledgments

-* Thanks to Wal-Mart Retail Technology director for giving me opportunity to prove my self